 All of these unmet needs add up to putting children more at risk.

-1,093 victims served by Open Doors Outreach Network
+Over 1,300 victims served by Voices for Florida Open Doors Outreach Network

 Open Doors is Florida’s leading 24/7/365 network of care for child victims of trafficking.